 Location: Alamodome – San Antonio

-After paying your respects at the Alamo and enjoying the San Antonio River Walk, you can watch two teams engage in a shootout in the Alamodome.
+After paying your respects at the Alamo and enjoying the San Antonio River Walk, you can watch two teams face off in the Alamodome.
 This may be the best atmosphere of the entire college football postseason.

 Location: Camping World Stadium – Orlando, Fla.

 This game has everything.
-Its history includes hosting Georgia Tech’s 45-21 victory over Nebraska, allowing the Yellow Jackets to clinch a share of the 1990 national title; it is played in one of the biggest tourist destinations in the world; and the matchups are always top-notch.
-Since 1985, the Citrus Bowl has hosted games between ranked opponents in all but two of the matchups.
-Only the Gator Bowl – I mean TaxSlayer Bowl – comes close to matching that type of success.
+Its history includes hosting Georgia Tech’s 45-21 beating of Nebraska, allowing the Yellow Jackets to clinch a share of the 1990 national title; it is played in one of the biggest tourist destinations in the world; and the matchups are always top-notch.
+Since 1985, the Citrus Bowl has hosted games between ranked opponents in all but three of the matchups.
+Only the Gator Bowl comes close to matching that type of success.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports' Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.